adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 #### C.  Joint In-the-Network Localization

-There exists promisingalgorithms on using convolutional neural networks toestimate structure and camera motion.
+- 최근 CNN을 이용한 연구 중에서structure & camera motion을 예측하는게 있다. `There exists promising algorithms on using convolutional neural networks to estimate structure and camera motion. `

-A recent work in [43]proposed depth and motion network for learning monocularstereo.
+- A recent work in [43]proposed **depth** and **motion** network for learning monocular stereo.

-As far as the authors are aware, there is no work onjointly estimating depth and semantics with in a network.
+As far as the authors are aware, there is no work on jointly estimating depth and semantics with in a network.

 Thiscan synergize and potentially aid in the estimation of eachother.